hexparrot/catjot/README.md

 ### Line-by-Line Transcribing, Side-by-Side Layout

-Line-by-line rewriting creates a new note while allowing you to view another note to read.
+Line-by-line transcribing creates a new note while while feeding you each line from an existing note.
 Any difference in the original source and the newly typed line will be indicated on the next line with the following symbols:

-✓ - the line matches the original source
+✓ - typed line matches original source
-✗ - line is different from original source
+✗ - line differs from original source
-⊕ - line has been preserved
+⊕ - original line has been preserved

 Entering following lines have special meanings and will be interpreted as such:

-* ' ' <single space> = Deletes the line, making the output one line shorter
+* ' ' `<single space>` = Deletes the line, making the output note one line shorter
-* <Hit Enter on an empty line> = Reproduce the line as-written (shortcut to not retype)
+* `<Hit Enter on an empty line>` = Reproduce the line as-written (shortcut to not retype)

 This mode had a few purposes originally in mind as use-cases: